kchang-code/CanDate/README.md

 Each profile has a match percentage that indicates how well the profile's interests matches that of the user's.

 ### **Further filtering**:
 Not happy with your current results?
-The filter feature allows you to add, remove, or clear filters to update your matches.
+The filter feature allows you to add, remove, or clear filters to update your profiles.

 ### **Favorite and Block**:
-Favorite a profile for easy access in the _Favorite toggle_ or block a profile, so you'll never see them in your results again.
+Favorite a profile to view in the _Favorite toggle_ or block a profile, so you'll never see them in your results again.

 ### **Message other users**:
 Initiate and receive conversations from other users with our message feature.